Places of worship open every day filled with neighbors working with compassion (God)

 - Stewardship - We invest the talents, time, and treasure we’ve been given for the betterment of all creation.

 - Hospitality - Our community starts with being inclusive of people where they are.
 To see our neighbor as an extension of our self.
-We make room at the table, in the conversation for everyone: To provide life-giving opportunity to the unquenchable desire to be worthy and radically belong.
+We make room at the table, in the conversation for everyone.
+We provide life-giving opportunity to the unquenchable desire to be worthy and radically belong.

 - Compassion - We journey boldly together through sharing in our successes and passions to challenge the status quo.
 We choose to sit in tension between relational and solving work.
 To bearing witness to suffering by responding in love.